CodeYourFuture/curriculum/content/js2/blocks/check-progress/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Use the Teach Tech Together guide to construct your objectives'
+    1='Use a plan to check progress in solving a problem'
 +++

+Let's use the plan from earlier to check our progress.

 ```mermaid
 flowchart TD